AndrewGlushchenko/Rest-APU-Py/README.md

 # Rest-APU-Py
-Rest APY server on Python and Flask
+Rest API server on Python and Flask